-Simon’s hobbies include being an instructor in HEMA and knife fighting, roleplaying games, Go, films, series and MMA.
+Simon’s hobbies include being an instructor in HEMA and knife fighting, roleplaying games, Go, films, TV-series and MMA.

 His greatest dream is to win an Academy Award for Best Original Score.

 Born in Stockholm, Sweden, in 1977 Simon Kölle soon proved at an early age to possess an adventurous spirit.
 A youthful indulgence in the testing of boundaries of his physical limits through acrobatic feats would later enable Simon to engage in a number of Martial Art styles, and also fencing of which he would become a proficient instructor.
 Simon’s father was born in Germany but subsequently moved to Sweden with his mother at the age of twelve.
 Here Simon’s father met and married his mother who was training in psychology.
 Simon’s lineage is not without an interesting history in itself; during World War II his Great Grandfather, a renowned conductor (with a father running a major music school), was saved from certain execution, for the part he had played in successfully delivering a number of Jews out from the shadow of the Reich, by none other than Herman Göring.
 Simon’s Great Grandfather had served with Göring during the First World War and it seems that old association, in turn, spared him.

 Parallel to a keen sense and appreciation of the history and folklore of his surroundings also ran an acute interest in music realized through furtive ventures into song writing, composition and, of course, playing